How Can a Business Wargaming Conquer Risk and Apprehension?

 Innovation

-Business wargaming works very well in the evaluation of potential outcomes, unintended consequences, and alternative situations which may occur as innovative technology or other innovations take hold in the market.
+Business wargaming works well in evaluating potential outcomes, unintended consequences, and alternative situations that may occur as innovative technology or other innovations take hold in the market.
 Modeling the potential disruption from such innovations is a valuable method to dimensionalize the potential impact on the business.
+A successful war game can enhance leadership decision-making by providing strategic insights and thorough preparation.

 What is the Purpose of Wargaming?